 NOTE: All UNH tenure-track, research, clinical, and extension faculty are eligible to mentor a student.
 Other non-tenure-track faculty may be eligible with prior approval.
 A faculty member may mentor no more than five students per semester under INCO 590 and INCO 790 combined.

-INCO 590 and INCO 790 are variable credit courses that you may repeat.
-You may apply up to eight INCO 590 and INCO 790 credits combined toward graduation.
+INCO 590 and INCO 790 are variable credit courses that you may repeat up to eight (8) credits combined.
+Similarly, you may apply up to eight (8) INCO 590 and INCO 790 credits combined toward graduation.
 Students may not work on more than one INCO 590 or INCO 790 project (max. four credits) in any one semester.

 You receive one credit for 42 hours of research work (3 hrs/wk), or two credits for 84 hours (6 hrs/wk).
 In special circumstances, when the extent of the research project warrants it, you may receive three credits (9 hrs/wk) or four credits (12 hrs/wk).
 Please discuss other academic responsibilities with your faculty mentor to determine whether a three- or four-credit commitment is manageable.